Euro zone short-dated yields just off their highest in over a decade

 Dec 19 (Reuters) - Euro zone borrowing costs edged higher on Monday, with the short-dated yields not far off their highest levels in more than a decade as investors were concerned about a hawkish European Central Bank and increasing bond supply.

-Analysts said the 10-year Bund yield might rise as high as 2.7% in 2023 also because more public spending to fight the adverse impact of the energy crisis will increase government funding needs while excess liquidity falls.
+Analysts said more public spending to fight the adverse impact of the energy crisis might raise the 10-year Bund yield to as high as 2.7% in 2023 because of increased government funding needs while excess liquidity falls.

 The ECB pledged further rate hikes to fight inflation but also announced it would start reducing its 5 trillion euro bond holdings from March.

+Interest rates will not only need to go to restrictive territory but stay there longer, ECB's Slovak policymaker Peter Kazimir said on Monday.

+The likelihood of a recession in Germany has fallen with the release of a survey on Monday showing a stronger-than-expected rise in business morale in Europe's largest economy in December.

-BofA sees a terminal deposit rate at 3.50%, and 50 bps ECB rate hike in February and March 2023 and two more 25 bps hikes in May and June.
+BofA sees a terminal deposit rate at 3.50%, with a 50 bps rate hike in February and March 2023 and two more 25 bps hikes in May and June.

 ECB euro short-term rates (ESTR) September 2023 forwards were at around 3.3%.
 EUESTECBF=ICAP